ayansengupta17/ayansengupta17.github.io/_pages/background.md

 Current Project
 ------
-** NEC Japan**
+**NEC Japan**
 (October 2019 - Present)

 * Automated Negotiation
-    * Involves research in the feild of Automated Negotiation and reinforcement learning
+    * Involves research in the feild of Automated Negotiation and Reinforcement Learning
+    * Involves research aspects aligned to the buisness goal of the team